Tinaroo Dam: Irrigation

 Covering almost 1200 km2, the Mareeba-Dimbulah Irrigation Area is spread across the valleys of the Barron, Walsh and Mitchell Rivers.
 Some 415 km2 of farmland are irrigated by the lake when it supplies its 205000 ML of water each year.
 Farmers access this water from the extensive network of 176 km of channels using either a gravity fed system or pumps.
 Areas not serviced by the channels can draw water from streams that have their water replenished by the Barron River, which, in turn, is fed by the lake.

 Power generation

-The Tinaroo Hydro Power Station became operational in 1963 and generates 1.6 MW, thereby reducing 8450 t of carbon dioxide from entering the atmosphere each year.
+The Tinaroo Hydro Power Station became operational in 2004.
+It generates 1.6 MW, thereby reducing 8450 t of carbon dioxide from entering the atmosphere each year.
 The dam is used to regulate the waterflow for use at the Barron Gorge Power Station, located 81 km downstream from the dam wall.

 Urban water supply

-The townships of Tinaroo, Walkamin, Mareeba, Kuranda, Mutchilba, Dimbulah and Yungaburra are supplied from Tinaroo Dam through the Barron River.
+The townships of Tinaroo, Walkamin, Mareeba, Kuranda, and Yungaburra are supplied from Tinaroo Dam through the Barron River.
+The townships of Mutchilba and Dimbulah are also supplied by means of the irrigation channel system.